ladybug-tools/honeybee-primer/text/components/Apertures_by_Ratio.md

 * ##### report
 Reports, errors, warnings, etc.
 * ##### hb_objs
-The input Honeybee Face or Room with Apertures generated from the input parameters.
+The input Honeybee Face, Room or Model with Apertures generated from the input parameters.